morvencao/hugo-blog/content/cn/common/about.md

 draft: false
 ---

-Hi, This is Morven Cao, graduated from [Nanjing University](http://www.nju.edu.cn/) with Bechalor and Master degree in 2015, now working as a software engineer at [IBM](http://www.ibm.com/).
+Hi, This is Morven, graduated from [Nanjing University](http://www.nju.edu.cn/) with Bechalor and Master degree in 2015, now working as a software engineer at [IBM](http://www.ibm.com/) focusing on cloud technology.

-I am an IT developer focusing on cloud technology, and a strong advocate and believer of Open Source Software.
 I generally use `morvencao` as my id on the Internet.

-In spare time, I love reading, thinking, programming and everything challenging and interesting.
+I am a strong advocate and believer of Open Source Software and love reading, thinking, programming and everything challenging and interesting.

 Reach me: